veektortee/scheduling-webapp/FASTAPI_SETUP_GUIDE.md

 - **Logs**: Check console output from `fastapi_solver_service.py`
 - **Browser Console**: Check for WebSocket/API errors

-Your scheduling application is now ready for high-performance optimization with real-time progress updates! 🚀
+Your scheduling application is now ready for high-performance optimization with real-time progress updates!
+[Feature]